The 6 most popular test automation frameworks – and which one is right for you

 Type of application

 Consider the type of application you’re testing.
-For web applications requiring extensive browser compatibility testing, frameworks like Selenium are ideal due to their support for multiple browsers and extensive features.
+For web applications requiring extensive browser automation and compatibility testing, frameworks like Selenium are ideal due to their support for multiple browsers and extensive features.
 However, if your focus is on mobile applications, Appium and T-Plan offer more robust support for both Android and iOS platforms.
 T-Plan’s image-based testing can also handle complex graphical interfaces and game testing, which other frameworks may struggle with.

 Programming language proficiency